You can install via npm:

 callback to handle the user's input.
 The value passed to the callback will be

-takes if the user enters nothing if the
+the default value that the input takes if the user enters nothing if the

 user cancelled or dismissed the dialog; otherwise it is passed the value of the